bp-ventures/django-polaris-bpv/README.rst

 -------------------------
 Polaris is an extendable `django app`_ for Stellar Ecosystem Proposal (SEP) implementations maintained by the `BP Ventures`_ (BPV).
 Using Polaris, you can run a web server supporting any combination of SEP-1, 6, 10, 12, 24, 31, & 38.

 See the complete `documentation`_ for information on how to get started with Polaris.
-The BPV also runs a `reference server`_ using Polaris that can be tested using our `demo wallet`_.
+You can test Polaris using our `demo wallet`_.